odedlevy02/razor-fileupload/FileStorage/README.md

 The git project contains a full sample of a an Express server that uses the razor-fileupload package.
 The tester is linked to the package so make sure to use the __npm link__ or if you are not familiar just add the package using npm install.
 >NOTE - make sure to set the environment params in file config/.env

+## Deleting a file

+To delete a file use the 'FileUploadManager.deleteFile' method giving it the unique file name that was created during the file save and the storage location

+#### Deleting from local file system
+When deleting from local file system the second method param is the folder location of the saved files

+#### Deleting from S3
+When deleting from S3 the second method param is the name of the bucket